bobsanjo/PRIV/key_value_service_user_defined_functions_23Jun2024.md

     See details on how to generate and upload UDF delta files in the [UDF guide](https://github.com/privacysandbox/fledge-key-value-service/blob/main/docs/generating_udf_files.md).

-3. Deploy the server
+3. Deploy the server.

     Deploy the server either on [AWS](https://github.com/privacysandbox/fledge-key-value-service/blob/main/docs/deploying_on_aws.md)
     or
     [locally](https://github.com/privacysandbox/fledge-key-value-service/blob/main/docs/developing_the_server.md).

-4. Run a query
+4. Run a query.

     Use the [Query API](https://github.com/WICG/turtledove/blob/main/FLEDGE_Key_Value_Server_API.md#query-api-version-2) (v2 or above) to test the UDF.